salmacmpeg/salmacmpeg/README.md

 - **NLP with Python and HuggingFace**: Feature engineering, (`KNN`), (`HuggingFace`) models, cosine similarity, and  (`Gradio`) UI.
 - **Retrieval-Augmented Generation**: With (`LangChain`), (`Chroma vectorstore`), and (`Ollama`).
 - **MLflow for customer churn prediction**: Experiment data and model tracking, parameters, metrics, and automated model deployment with (`MLflow`).
+- **Sentiment Analysis with Deep Learning**: Text classification using traditional machine learning, CNNs, RNNs, and transformers, with modular training and evaluation pipelines.

 # Here is a summary of my latest projects
 These projects demonstrate end-to-end machine learning applications that prioritize modularity, scalability, and real-world impact.
 As I transition into MLOps and LLM Engineering, these projects highlight my expertise in building production-ready systems.